We are required under the Licensing (Scotland) Act 2005 to establish a Local Licensing Forum (LLF).

 The forum is appointed from members of the public, listed below:

-- S Bell - Representative of Community
+- S. Bell – Representative of Borders College

-- A Maybury - Representative of Community
+- G. Todd - Member of the Community

 - Meetings of the LLF are held in public, usually at Council Headquarters.